benjamin-patch/benjaminpatch.com/README.md

 ## Release Notes

 ### 2025.01.xx
-* Add 'Read More' link to each article on index pages.
+* Add "Read More" link to each article on index pages.

 ### 2024.12.18
 * Evenly round corners on all sides of header and footer.
-* Publish article 'The Journey of Artificial Intelligence.'
+* Publish article "The Journey of Artificial Intelligence."

 ### 2024.12.11
 * Rebuild as a blog using Pelican.
-* Rename 'master' git branch to 'main.'
+* Rename "master" git branch to "main."

 ### 2023.04.08
 * Update with AE credits.

 ### 2022.07.15
-* Update content to a 'Video Ediitng' focus.
+* Update content to a "Video Ediitng" focus.
 * Update to RapidWeaver Classic project.

 ### 2022.01.05